voicesauce/opensauce-python/README.md

 1. NOTE that OpenSauce depends on the Python packages [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/).

+    To install Python on Windows, see the [Windows specific instructions](WINDOWS.md).

     To install these packages on a Mac or Linux machine, you can use pip:

         $ python -m pip install --upgrade pip